DaviMedrade/ETS2Sync-Helper-4/README.md

 12. Click on “Save & Load” → “Load Game”.
 13. Select the save you just synced (the one you created/replaced in step 4).
 14. Click “Load”.
-15. Check the Freight Market.
+15. Check the Freight Market and or the Cargo Market.
 If all jobs have the same time to expire (“Offer expires in”), and it's about 400 to 500 hours, then the sync was successful.

 ## Features
 ### Clear Jobs